odewahn/prompter/mathoms/README.md

 - `blocks` -- list all blocks in the current group
 - `groups` -- list all groups
 - `set-group` -- set the current group
-- `prompt` -- generate prompts from a set of blocks based on metadata and a template
+- `prompt` -- generate prompts from a set of blocks based on context and a template
 - `prompts` -- list all prompts
-- `transfer-prompts` -- convert prompts into blocks or metadata
+- `transfer-prompts` -- convert prompts into blocks or context
 - `version` - show the version of the software
 - `set-api-key` - set the api key used for the LLM
 - `dump` - write blocks or prompts to standard output